Carina-P/Love-Pilates/README.md

 7. When doing scenario number 2 I found out that several "arrow"-links in bottom of viewport-pages lead to wrong section.
 This was due to changing the order of some sections.
     - was fixed
+8. Doing test in scenario number 4.
+Found out that the quotes did not fit in the iphone5 viewport.
+    - Added @media that checked for viewports that was smaller in height than 700 px and in this case let the section have the length of minimum 700 px.
 ## Deployment
 Love Pilates was developed on GitPod, using git and GitHub to host the repository.